rsocket/rsocket/Protocol.md

 1. RS -> RQ: PAYLOAD*
 1. RQ -> RS: CANCEL

-At any time, a client may send REQUEST_N frames.
+At any time, the Requester may send REQUEST_N frames.

 Upon receiving a CANCEL, the stream is terminated on the Responder.